 What is an Expression of Interest?

-Expressions of Interest are generally used for non-ongoing positions, where a person is needed to fill a job for a short length of time.
+Expressions of Interest are used for both ongoing and non-ongoing positions, [i.e. where a person is needed to fill a job for a short length of time].

 This document is an alternative to writing a fully-fledged selection-criteria response.

 People are asked to prepare a written response, usually with a maximum length specified, such as 2 pages, and attach a CV.